earthly/website/blog/_posts/2022-05-25-k8s-autoscaling.md

 internal-links:
  - k8s
  - autoscaling
-excerpt: "Learn how Kubernetes autoscaling works and why it's important for managing costs and handling workload spikes.
-Discover the three different ways to implement autoscaling in Kubernetes and explore third-party tools like Lens that can simplify the process."
+excerpt: Learn how Kubernetes autoscaling works and why it's important for managing costs and handling workload spikes.
+Discover the three different ways to implement autoscaling in Kubernetes and explore third-party tools like Lens that can simplify the process.
 ---

 There are many reasons engineers look to [Kubernetes](https://kubernetes.io/) when running their workloads, like support for containers and orchestration.
 Another major reason for choosing Kubernetes, though, is being able to automatically scale the services found within a cluster.